wrdeman/wrdeoftheday/content/post/ci_for_latex.md

 The typical way of installing LaTex is texlive and one would normally install the full version.
 Whilst, this is great it is pretty big.
-So I have created a container with a basic LaTex installation.
+So I have created a container with a basic LaTex installation: <https://hub.docker.com/r/wrdeman/docker-min-tex>
 This may or may not meet your requirements.

-‘’’
+{{< highlight docker >}}
 FROM ubuntu:bionic
 ENV DEBIAN_FRONTEND noninteractive